ytbkoworld/element451-docs/import-export/FORMULAS.md

 ## DS_MAP

 Luminous Data Source mapping.
-The `$output` value is the value of the output key for the setting matched by match in the `$dataSource`.
-If no settings are matched with `$match`, default is returned.
+The `output` value is the value of the output key for the setting matched by match in the `dataSource`.
+If no settings are matched with `match`, default is returned.

 Usage example:

 ```
 Name of the function: DS_MAP
 Number of parameters: 5
-Type of parameters: $input, $dataSource, $match, $output, $default
+Type of parameters: input, dataSource, match, output, default

 INPUT: DS_MAP("cnr.terms.1", "data_source.terms", "guid", "name", "TermNotFound")
 OUTPUT: "Fall 2016"